 Let’s consider that again: dairy intake is ‘one of the most consistent dietary predictors for prostate cancer in the published literature'. (p.
 178).

-Campbell believes the reason to be mainly the Insulin-Like Growth Factor 1 (IGF-1).
-Under unhealthy conditions, it directly increases the division rate and growth of new cells.
+Campbell believes the reason to be mainly the "Insulinlike Growing Factor" 1 (IGF-1).
+Under unhealthy conditions, it directly increases the division rate and enlargement of new cells.
 He references seven studies that have demonstrated this.

 High IGF-1 levels and low blood levels of a particular protein cause men to